Back to Blog

 • Under the Standard 10-Year Plan: Payments could exceed $700 per month.

-This significant reduction can free up your budget for other financial obligations.
+This significant reduction can free up your budget for other financial obligations, such as rent, groceries, and saving for retirement.

 Key Considerations and Common Mistakes